ctomni231/cwtactics/image/README.md

 *Object Type*: This is the 4-letter abbreviation for the object.
 *Connection Type*: This is the type of connection this tile connects with.
 *Faction Type*: This is the abbreviation for the type of faction this object represents.
-*Direction*: This is the abbreviation for the direction this object is facing.
+*Direction*: This is the abbreviation for the direction this object is facing (N-S-W-E-U-D).
 *8-way Connection*: This orders the connections for N-S-W-E-NW-NE-SW-SE to show the best combination of connection for a certain tile.

 *List Connection*: Ox-1y0 - This uses a list to show how much (x,y) distance a tile must be away from another tile to form a connection.